 News & Events

-George R. Pickett Memorial Award – Loralee Wheeler
+The George R. Pickett Memorial Award: Dana Gallegos

 Presented on the basis of demonstrated interests and accomplishments in the study of borehole geophysics.

-Presented to a graduate in Geophysical Engineering who best exemplifies excellence in the acquisition of field geophysical observations.
-It is named for Phillip R. Romig, who served as Geophysics Department Head from the early 1980s through 1999.
+Presented to the graduate who best exemplifies excellence in the acquisition of field geophysical observations.